 When you have finished with a utensil, wash it as you use it.
 If you’re on a time crunch, set everything aside in a neat pile and when you get a break in the cooking process, such as waiting for water to boil, you can quickly wash up the small number of dishes you have to do.
 If you have a dishwasher, simply place your dishes straight into the dishwasher when you finish with them.

 Before You Eat

-Before you eat your delicious meal, take a few minutes to wash up any easy to clean dishes, throw dirty dishes into the dishwasher, wipe up counter tops and even soak up any dishes that have hardened food on them.
+Before you eat your delicious meal, take a few minutes to wash up any easy-to-clean dishes, throw dirty dishes into the dishwasher, wipe up countertops and even soak up any dishes that have hardened food on them.

-If you have baked something in a Pyrex baking dish, take out all of the food and place into a glass container to serve or to store, and then proceed to sprinkle salt onto the pyrex baking dish to soak up all of that hard to clean fat.
+If you have baked something in a Pyrex baking dish, take out all of the food and place it into a glass container to serve or to store, and then proceed to sprinkle salt onto the pyrex baking dish to soak up all of that hard to clean fat.

-When you’re eating, you can have harder to clean items already soaking so that they will be very easy to clean up after the meal.
+When you’re eating, you can have it harder to clean items already soaking so that they will be very easy to clean up after the meal.